 To achieve this, your application needs to pass the email address of your user to the ConfigCat SDK via User Object.

 Keeping your user data safe was one of our main goals when designing ConfigCat.
-The main concept here is that the ConfigCat SDK which connects your application to our servers always pulls your configs and never pushes back any data.
+The main concept here is that the ConfigCat SDK which connects your application to our servers never pushes any data to the ConfigCat servers.
+It pulls only configs and targeting rules.

 Feature Flag and Setting evaluation is on the Client side within the ConfigCat SDK.
 This means that your user data will never leave your system.